jimboburgess/Pathfinder-Mini-EXTREME-/README.md

 The eventual plan is to have a small RPG.

 Character select

   Fighter

   Arcane Spell caster

   Rogue

   Cleric

 Town
   Home, for rest

-  Ye olde shoppe, for selling a buying gear and potions Castle, for accepting simple quests such as kill 10 goblins, find 200ft of rope, etc.
+  Ye olde shoppe, for selling a buying gear and potions

+  Castle, for accepting simple quests such as kill 10 goblins, find 200ft of rope, etc.

-  Barn, for chicken looking or horse peepin. perhaps othr characters to talk with.
+  Barn, for chicken looking or horse peepin.

+  perhaps othr characters to talk with.

 Dungeons

   using the five room dungeon technique https://donjon.bin.sh/fantasy/5_room/

   Entrance and Guardian: An initial challenge or obstacle that establishes the dungeon's theme and keeps casual looters out.

   Puzzle or Roleplaying Challenge: A mental or social trial that provides a change of pace from straight combat.

   Trick or Setback: A trap, red herring, or unexpected complication designed to build tension.

   Climax, Big Battle, or Conflict: The major boss fight or final confrontation of the adventure.

   Reward, Revelation, or Plot Twist: The resolution, where the players receive their loot, discover a secret.

   Eventually, One player can join with other players to complete dungeons. using ESP NOW connections.

+Add more type of enemies

+goblins

+oozes

+undead

+dragons

   main.ino
 │